akamee666/ctf_writeups/htb/season7/code.md

-# Code Easy Linux Machine
+# Code Linux Easy Machine - Season 7

 Start by finding a website like a python editor to code in your browser >> since the code is being executed in the server you can just try to scape or execute commands that were not suppose to be executed.